babylonhealth/ios-playbook/TechnicalDocuments/Proposals/IdentifiersForUIAutomation.md

 * `activity/card/notice` applied to the label; and
 * `activity/card/submit` applied to the button.

-Notice that an enum for the automation name `PrettyCardAutomationName` has been defined.
-This publishes the automation names, so as to facilitate the next suggestion of this proposal...
+Notice that automation names for the relevant subcomponents of `prettyCard` has been published in the `DesignLibrary.AutomationName` umbrella.
+This facilitates the next suggestion of this proposal...

 ### Working with UI automation tests